AFNordal/stochastic-plasma-modelling/readme.md

 Returns:
 A tuple of analysis data, `(svals, s_av, s_var, t_av, peaks, wait)`.

-#### `iterate_least_sq`
+#### `iterated_dexp`

-Fits a double exponential function numerical data.
+Fits a double exponential function to numerical data.
 Begins by doing the fit over all of the data.
 A new analysis domain is then calculated as `[peak_time-rise_time, peak_time+fall_time]` where rise and fall time are estimated from the previous fit.
 This is iterated until it converges on values for rise and fall time.

 Inputs:
-Time and data arrays from series, dictionary of parameters and optionally a verbosity level and whether or not to return the raw optimized function parameters.
+Time and data arrays from series, dictionary of parameters and optionally a verbosity level.
 The dictionary must contain dt.

 Returns:
-A tuple of `(time array from fit, data array from fit, lambda_guess, tau_d_guess, error from fit, [raw_parameters])`.
+A tuple of `(time array from fit, data array from fit, lambda_guess, tau_d_guess, tau_r_guess, tau_f_guess, error from fit)`.
 The error is the mean of the square rooted diagonals of the covariance of the fitted parameters.

+#### `simple_dexp`

+Fits a double exponential function to numerical data.
+Performs fit on all input data.

+Inputs:
+Time and data arrays from series.

+Returns:
+A tuple of `(time array from fit, data array from fit, lambda_guess, tau_d_guess, tau_r_guess, tau_f_guess, error from fit)`.
+The error is the mean of the square rooted diagonals of the covariance of the fitted parameters.

+#### `simple_risefall`

+Individually fits an exponential function to both sides of a peak waveform.
+Performs fit on all input data.

+Inputs:
+Time and data arrays from series.

+Returns:
+A tuple of `(time array from fit, data array from fit, lambda_guess, tau_d_guess, tau_r_guess, tau_f_guess, error from fit)`.
+The error is the mean of the square rooted diagonals of the covariance of the fitted parameters.
+#### `calculate_params`

+Calculates waveform parameters from raw function parameters

+Inputs:
+list of raw function parameters

+Returns:
+A tuple of `(lambda_guess, tau_d_guess, tau_r_guess, tau_f_guess)`

 ---
 ### `double_exponential_fit.py`

 Executes least squares fit of double exponential.
-Is most easily used with its wrapper, [`fit_analysis.py`](#fit_analysis.py).
+Is most easily used with its wrapper, `fit_analysis.py`.
 Contains:

 #### `d_exp_fit`

+Fits a double exponential function to numerical data.

 Inputs:
-Time and data arrays from series, a domain and `shared_params`.
+Time and data arrays from series and a domain.
 The domain can be an int, in which case the fit is done over `[peak_time-domain, peak_time+domain]`, or a list of two elements, in which case the fit is done over `[peak_time-domain[0], peak_time+domain[1]]`. `shared_params` is a boolean that decides whether or not to use the same scaling factor and constant term for the falling and rising curve.

 Returns:
 Time and data arrays of numerical realization of fitted curve, optimal parameters and error.

+#### `rise_fall_fit`

+Individually fits an exponential function to both sides of a peak waveform.

+Inputs:
+Time and data arrays to perform fit on.

+Outputs:
+Time and data arrays of fitted curve, fitted parameters and error.

+#### `double_exponential`

+A template for a double exponential function

+#### `rise_fall_exponential`

+A template "containing" two independent exponentials.

 ---

 ### `generate_n.py`

-Generates and analyzes n realizations for each value of lambda in `(0.1, 0.2, 0.3, 0.4, 0.5)`.
+Generates and analyzes n realizations for each value of lambda in `(0, 0.1, 0.2, 0.3, 0.4, 0.5)`.
 This is just run as a script.
 Gamma and data directory is modified manually in the variable declaration.

 ---